Retirement Planning

 Do I Need an Attorney to Set up Trust in Arizona?

 You should work with attorneys and financial planners with a background in estate planning to set up a trust in Arizona.
 What you fund a living trust with is important.
 Funding mistakes for your living trust in Arizona can actually cost you.
-You might think it's a good idea to place all or most of your assets in a living trust, but this could forfeit certain benefits.
+Placing all your assets in a living trust might seem smart, but it could cause you to lose some benefits.

 For example, suppose you have an IRA, and you designate your living trust as the beneficiary.
 In that case, your spouse will lose the benefit of spousal continuance.
 Spousal continuance allows your spouse to treat the IRA as their own.